 Can I choose a specific server for auto-connect?

 Yes.
 You can set auto-connect to a specific default server or to the last used server, depending on your preferences.
-Nordvpn how many devices can you actually use the full story
+Dns not working when connected to vpn your complete fix guide 2026

 What is Kill Switch and why do I need it with auto-connect?